 Commission.
 In 2012, I was awarded for my work as Clinical Supervisor for my supervision of Student Interns for the military US Air Force base at Lakenheath in Suffolk.

-very effective as a means of reaching those with disabilities.
+Skype/video calling is very effective as a means of reaching those with disabilities.